gvalvassori/mental_health_disorder_eda_ds/README.md

-# Global Trends in Mental Helath Disorder
+# Mental Health in Tech Industry in 2014
-## Public Dataset, credits to https://data.world/amitd
+## Public Dataset, credits to https://osmihelp.org/research

 ## Exploratory Data Analysis of the dataset.
 Main goal: Discover the trends by answering the following questions